<?xml version="1.0" encoding="UTF-8"?>

 <channel>

-<atom:link href="http://www.linkedandloaded.com/category/new-media/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.linkedandloaded.com/category/new-media/feed/" rel="self" type="application/rss+xml" />

 <description>Blog covering New Media, Web 2.0 and Social Media</description>